bahrus/xtal-state/README.md

 The smallest maximum size of the history api appears to be 640k characters (ironically).
 Here Microsoft has been more genererous.

 For an application with a large amount of complexity, then, sharing the URL to a particular state of an application might need to be accompanied by some sort of external storage on these browsers.
-While storing such objects could easily be triggered on demand from within a web page, via user defined share/bookmark buttons, it is quite problematic to rely on this technique when users are accessing the site through a traditional browser (as opposed to a PWA), with their native bookmarking / add to homescreen / sharing utilities.
-For privacy reasons, the web application won't be privy to such interactions.
-The only way it would work would be to persist the history object to the external store with every change.
-That could result in performance degradation, especially if the entire serialized object is sent every time.

-I'm of the view that users of powerful browsers shouldn't be collectively punished due to the parsimonious behavior of one browser.

 xtal-state-transcribe helps with this.  xtal-state-transcribe recognizes that most modern client-centric web applications have abandoned the location.hash portion of the URL, in favor of location.href.
 This opens up the location.hash as an area we can use to indicate location where the storage of the full (or a subset of) the current history is deposited.